NecipAkgz/fhevm-example-factory/docs/openzeppelin/swap-erc7984-to-erc20.md

 Atomic swap from confidential ERC7984 to public ERC20 tokens.
-Two-step process: (1) Initiate swap with encrypted amount, request decryption from KMS.
-(2) Finalize swap with decryption proof, receive ERC20 tokens.
-Demonstrates the FHEVM v0.9 public decryption flow with makePubliclyDecryptable() and checkSignatures() for trustless swaps.
+Demonstrates a two-step swap process using FHEVM v0.9 public decryption flow (makePubliclyDecryptable and checkSignatures) for trustless swaps.

 {% hint style="info" %}
 To run this example correctly, make sure the files are placed in the following directories: